-I have been planning to make a Vegan Kimchi Buddha Bowl myself ever since we visited the Wilderness Festival in 2012 and found the Buddha Bowl Van – that’s FOUR YEARS AGO!
+I have been planning to make a homemade Vegan Kimchi Buddha Bowl myself ever since we visited the Wilderness Festival in 2012 and found the Buddha Bowl Van – that’s FOUR YEARS AGO!
 Why does time have to do this slippy thing?!
 The Buddha Bowl Van team produced bowl after bowl of utter deliciousness and kept our bellies full and happy during that glorious weekend.
 Each bowl is filled with Vegan Kimchi, Massaman Curry with Soy Chunks, Flash Steamed Seasonal Greens, Brown Rice, Omega Seed Sprinkle and optional Haloumi and is utterly delicious!

 Pic courtesy of Wholefood Heaven

-So, when Mortier Pilon asked if I would like to experiment in my kitchen with their fermentation crock, and wondered if I fancied having a go at making some kimchi, it seemed that fate had at last played her hand and Vegan Kimchi Buddha Bowls would be happening in deepest Somerset!
+So, when Mortier Pilon asked if I would like to experiment in my kitchen with their fermentation crock, and wondered if I fancied having a go at making some homemade vegan kimchi, it seemed that fate had at last played her hand and Vegan Kimchi Buddha Bowls would be happening in deepest Somerset!

 Fermentation is not something we have taken to our collective foodie bosoms in the UK and I really think we are missing out.
 While we might grab a jar of sauerkraut off the supermarket shelf, most commercially produced fermented food is pasteurised which means that all the benefits to our health which fermentation offers are undone – daft!
 Much better to make our own and let all those beneficial microflora work their magic in our tummies!